-Shandale Shannon, 21, and Jesus Campos, 18, were arrested Friday on charges of murder and conspiracy in connection to the disappearance of Elijah Moore and Enrique Rios, according to the Yolo County Sheriff's Office.
+Chandale Shannon, 21, of Winters, and Jesus Campos, 18, of Woodland were arrested Friday, June 8, 2018, on charges of murder and conspiracy, according to the Yolo County Sheriff's Office, KCRA-TV reports.
 Campos also faces kidnapping charges.

-Jonathan Froste, 21, was taken into custody Saturday and booked on charges of murder and kidnapping, KCRA-TV reports.
+Jonathan Froste, 21, of Knights Landing, was taken into custody Saturday and booked on charges of murder and kidnapping, officials said.